uncenter/uncenter.dev/src/content/posts/the-great-eleventy-reset.md

 tags: ['11ty']
 title: The Great Eleventy Reset
 date: 2023-02-21
+description: A new structure, new icons, and a fresh look!
 ---

 It's coming up on a year now that I have this website, and I released v2.0 on January 2nd, 2023 - exactly 50 days ago.
 As of that release, I have made **149 commits** to the repository.
 I think it's time for v3.0.